kyma-project/registry-proxy/docs/contributor/manual-testing.md

 ## Steps

-To learn how to configure Connectivity Proxy and On-Prem Docker registry, see [this tutorial](../user/tutorials/tutorial.md).
+To learn how to configure Connectivity Proxy and On-Prem Docker registry, see the [Create Kyma Registry Proxy Connection and a Target Deployment](../user/tutorials/01-10-registry-proxy-connection.md) tutorial.

 ### Install Registry Proxy